 Thieves & Security

-Many thefts are opportunistic.
-Apply common sense and always leave an area if you are uncertain.
-We've stayed put twice, even when we had doubts and both times we've ended up regretting our decision.
+Vanlife security is mainly about common sense (and always leaving an area if you are uncertain.)
+We’ve stayed put twice, even when we had doubts and both times we’ve ended up regretting our decision.

 We don’t travel in our van with any jewellery, very little money and very few items of value.
 We try to minimise the risk as much as possible, but at the same time you have to get out and enjoy the places you visit; otherwise, what’s the point.
 Install a really good lock on your camper, both for outside and for inside.
 We also like to use a steering lock as a visible deterrent.